✦ Scandinavian-inspired design, curated for modern living

 Do Dehumidifiers Help With Black Mould Odors Too?

-Yes, they can help massively: you’ll slash dampness, which starves musty black mould smells, but you won’t erase odors already embedded in walls or fabrics.
+Yes, they can help by reducing dampness, which lowers the conditions behind many musty black mould smells.
+But they won’t erase odors already embedded in walls, carpets, furniture, or fabrics.
 Pair dehumidifying with cleaning for the best results.

 Conclusion